4b11b4/lowres/README.md

 4. Record
 5. Listen to our recordings, and:
    * sound from the drum machine, analog synthesizers
-   * sound from a song recording -- and identify different instruments from the shape of the waveform
+   * sound from a song recording -- identify different instruments from the shape of the waveform
 6. What is sound?
-   * Everyone give their defintion of sound, again.
+   * What is your definition of sound, now?
 1. What is music?
    * How do you define music?
 3. Play